Hugana/BattleShip-Java/README.md

 # BattleShip-Java

-A simple BattleShip game ment to be playerin future on a server, but this versions is just the text form of the game.
+A simple BattleShip game meant to be playerin future on a server, but this versions is just the text form of the game.